-In the earlier days before artists hired their own opening acts, The KIDS performed before the big-name artists.
+In the early days before artists hired their own opening acts, The KIDS performed before the big-name artists.
 These included Dianna Ross and The Supremes, Guy Lombardo, Eddie Albert, James Darren, Liberace, Friends of Distinction, George Kirby, Pat Boone, Roger Miller (King of the Road), Sonny and Cher, Johnny Cash, John Davidson and many more.

 Pictured left to right: Tom Terrien - Chorographer, Nick Azzolina (Nichols) - Chief Orchestrator/Camp Director/Tour Director, Mark Azzolina - Producer, Kurt Chalgren - Choral Director

 Still today, the program remains a true professional experience and opportunity for growth both in leadership and as performers.
 It is a privilege and honor for students to take part in the Kids iconic program after an intense, audition process.
 Troupe members not only perform to thousands over the summer, but are also trained to provide a hands-on, performing arts workshops in many of the communities they perform, helping to spread the love of performing to youth ages 7-13.

 Since 1969, there have been nearly 1000 alumni that have been part of Kids.